paradite/computing-terms/README.md

 # Computing Terms for SoC students

 Here are the essential computing terms that are frequently used by computing students.

-Get to know them and prepare yourself for an exciting coding journey ahead.
+PRs and issues are most welcomed.

 <!-- toc -->